The Website The Birds Maps Virtual Tour Email us

 - EssaysEric Dinerstein Bill Young

-Early Spring Date: April 27 Late Spring Date: June 1 Most Frequently Seen: May 21-29
+Early Spring Date: April 27 Late Spring Date: June 1 Best Dates to See in Spring: May 21-30

-Acadian Flycatchers are spring migrants who breed in the Washington metro area, but they are not known to nest at Monticello Park.
+Spring: Acadian Flycatchers breed in the Washington metro area, but they are not known to nest at Monticello Park.
 They are regular visitors to the park, but never in high numbers.
 They dribble in at the beginning of May, and you could see or hear one at any time during the month, with the chances increasing as the month progresses.
 Acadian Flycatchers have bred at Glencarlyn Park in Arlington and other locations not far from Monticello.

 Where to See Them in the Park

-Acadian Flycatcher often perch and stay still on leafy branches at the mid-story and below.
-They could be anywhere in the park, and your chances of seeing them will be reduced if they are not vocalizing.
+Acadian Flycatchers often perch and stay still on leafy branches at the mid-story and below.
+They could be anywhere in the park, and your chances to see them will be reduced if they are not vocalizing.

 Acadian Flycatchers are the most common empid at Monticello, but some empids in the park who are identified as Acadians might be other species.
 The Acadian song is an explosive peet-sah.
 They also produce a vocalization with a single note.Hear the vocalizations of the Acadian Flycatcher.